subsquid/docs/docs/basics/squid-structure.md

 ---
-sidebar_position: 10
+sidebar_position: 20
 title: Squid structure
+description: The folder layout of a squid
 ---

 # Squid structure

-A squid is expected to follow the folder structure with the following conventions.
+A squid is expected to follow the folder structure with the conventions below.

-- `/db` -- **(Required)** The designated folder with the database migrations
+- `/db` -- **(Required)** The designated folder with the [database migrations](/basics/db-migrations)
 - `/lib` -- The output folder for the compiled sources
 - `/src` -- **(Required)** The source folder for the squid processor
    + `/src/processor.ts` -- The entry point to run the [squid processor](/develop-a-squid/substrate-processor)